 When making pickles, the ideal situation would be to correct the sour flavor before the pickles are fermented; chances are the sour flavor will go unnoticed until it comes time to eat them.
 Although your pickles are already fermented, the flavor can be salvaged.

-While everyone develops their own methods of fixing sour pickles, there are a few that the majority of people agree on.
+While everyone develops their methods of fixing sour pickles, there are a few that most people agree on.

 Soak In Water